You can use Action-Based Extensibility actions for use with subscriptions.

 Importing a deployment package as a ZIP file for an extensibility action.

 Configured AWS role for Lambda functions.
 For example, AWSLambdaBasicExecutionRole.

 - Enter a name and description for your action.

 - Search and select an action template.

-If you want to completely customize your ABX action without using an action template, select Custom Script.
+To create a custom action without using an action template, select Custom Script.

 New configurable parameters appear.

 If you select Write script, you can write the script code directly in the New Action window.
 If you select Import package, you must select Import and select a script ZIP file that contains both the action code and its dependencies.